Swarland Primary School Curriculum

 We have designed and planned our curriculum to offer a range of experiences which contribute to every child receiving a full and rich curriculum.
 The range of experiences we offer, support and champion our culture and ensures that our children benefit from a full range of academic, spiritual, moral, social and cultural activities.
 These activities enrich their lives and those of our whole school community and make them proud of their British values and diverse society to which they belong and play an active part in.
 We are proud that our curriculum gives our children the knowledge and skills, confidence and self-belief to lead a happy life by encouraging them to be aspirational and work towards their goals and dreams in life.

 Balance of Curriculum

 It is our fundamental belief that every child should feel valued and experience the feeling of success in a wide range of curriculum areas.
 We believe that through the curriculum we can impact children’s self-confidence and self-awareness, so that they feel prepared to tackle any challenge they may face.

-We have designed, organised and planned our curriculum to ensure every child receives an appropriate mix of academic and personal development which means in practice our curriculum places equal importance on core and foundation subjects.
+We have designed, organised and planned our curriculum to ensure every child receives an appropriate mix of academic and personal development which means in practice our curriculum places equal importance on core and foundation subjects, whilst prioritising reading as a vehicle for learning.
 Children’s interests and intrigue allows them to follow their own lines of inquiry.